robotman3000/robotman3000.github.io/README.md

 # robotman3000.github.io
-Part of the website at robotman3000.github.io
+This repo is where the files for the robotman3000.github.io domain are stored